-There are 34 potential violations found within the Morro Bay SMRMA.
-These violations are observed at both the Marina Peninsula Trail transect as well as the Windy Cove transect.
-Reoccurring violations along the Windy Cove transect are dogs off leash.
+Violations were observed at both the Marina Peninsula Trail transect as well as the Windy Cove transect.
+Recurring violations along the Windy Cove transect are dogs off leash.
 At both the Windy Cove and Marina Peninsula Trail transects, there are observations of active commercial boat fishing/traps.
 These are not a violation due to the two commercial oyster farms that we have here in Morro Bay.